 Pregnant women face sleep difficulties during all three trimesters of their pregnancy.
 For most women, the first and third trimesters are particularly rough; both periods are characterized by chronic discomfort and frequent nighttime urination.
 The period after childbirth, known as the postpartum period, is also challenging due to the constant needs of newborn babies — often in the middle of the night.

-This guide will look at some important factors to keep in mind when shopping for a mattress that will be used during pregnancy, as well as our picks for the best mattresses for pregnant women.
+This guide will look at some important factors to keep in mind when shopping for a mattress that will be used during pregnancy, as well as tips and strategies for sleeping better while pregnant.
 For more information about how pregnancy affects sleep for women and their partners, please visit our Pregnancy and Sleep guide.

-Next, let’s look at some mattress characteristics and functions that can positively or negatively affect a pregnant woman’s sleep experience.
+Let’s start by reviewing some mattress characteristics that can positively or negatively affect a pregnant woman’s sleep experience.

 Some mattresses sold today are available with multiple firmness options; additionally, flippable and dual-firmness models offer multiple firmness options in one design.
 Other mattresses, on the other hand, are only available in one firmness.
 These can be more limiting to customers with different firmness preferences.

-Temperature neutrality: Sleeping hot is a common complaint among pregnant women, often due to their increased metabolic rate.
+Sleeping hot is a common complaint among pregnant women, often due to their increased metabolic rate and potential for pregnancy hot flashes.
 They will usually prefer a cooler sleep surface that does not retain much body heat and sleeps at a comfortable temperature.
 Some mattresses absorb more body heat than others, and sleep warm or hot as a result.

-|Support||Fair to Good||Fair to Good||Good to Very Good||Good to Very Good|
+|Support||Fair to Good||Fair to Good||Good to Very Good||Good to Very Good||Good to Very Good|

 |Conforming||Poor to Fair||Good to Very Good||Fair to Good||Fair to Good||Fair to Good|